ashleebeacom/AshleeBeacom_Portfolio/README.md

 Included Libraries: numpy, pandas, and matplotlib Questions to be answered: Does the amount of trails in a National Park affect the number of quests that visit?
 Does the total area of a National Park affect the number of guests that visit?

+### Neural Network -
+This is a project done in Python.
+It demonstrates predictive analytics using a neural network.
+This was my part of a larger group project done for a class.
+Included Libraries: numpy, pandas, sklearn, tensorflow.keras, imblearn, seaborn, and matplotlib Questions to be answered: Can a neural netweork predict the system's health based on the radar signal strength, sonar distance, and infrared temperatures?

 ### Tableau
 You can find my Tableau visualizations at this link: https://public.tableau.com/app/profile/ashlee.beacom/vizzes